o11y-weekly/o11y-weekly.github.io/2023-11-16_Monotonicity/README.md

 "Prometheus values reliability.
 You can always view what statistics are available about your system, even under failure conditions.
 If you need 100% accuracy, such as for per-request billing, Prometheus is not a good choice as the collected data will likely not be detailed and complete enough.
 In such a case you would be best off using some other system to collect and analyze the data for billing, and Prometheus for the rest of your monitoring."

-The good news is that [OTLP metrics support delta/cumulative](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#timeseries-model)
+The good news is that [OTLP metrics supports delta/cumulative](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#timeseries-model)

 ## Prometheus Demo